-We are delighted to share that one of our customers have recently had their research article’ ‘Modeling of Anaerobic Digestion of Slaughterhouse Wastes after Thermal Treatment using ADM1’ published in the Journal of Environmental Management.
+We were delighted to learn that one of our customers recently had their research article’ ‘Modelling of Anaerobic Digestion of Slaughterhouse Wastes after Thermal Treatment using ADM1’ published in the Journal of Environmental Management.

-The process known as rendering, is a mandatory process that has been implemented by the European Legislation, and involves the thermal treatment of category 2 slaughterhouse by-products at 140°C, 4-5 bar for 20 min for their hygienization prior to disposal.
+The process, known as rendering, is a mandatory process that has been implemented by the European Legislation, and involves the thermal treatment of category 2 slaughterhouse by-products at 140°C, 4-5 bar for 20 min for their hygienisation prior to disposal.

 In this recent study, the Department of Environmental Engineering at the Democritus University of Thrace in Greece, adjusted the ADM1 and evaluated a variety of dynamic experiments conducted in continuously stirred tank reactors (CSTRs).
 These CSTRs were operated in parallel under various organic loading rates.
 They determined that the ADM1 succeeded in predicting the CSTRs response during smooth step changes, but not under abrupt impulse disturbance in the organic loading, indicating the extent of applicability of this model.

 We were pleased to see that our GasCard NG infrared sensor was used to measure the biogas composition after the humidity removal through a silica gel trap.